Autism: Genetics

 Research suggests that autism is associated with genes that influence neural development and connectivity.
 These are involved in key neuronal processes such as protein synthesis, synaptic activity, cell adhesion, and the formation and remodeling of synapses, as well as the regulation of excitatory and inhibitory neurotransmission.
 Studies have identified lower expression of genes linked to the inhibitory neurotransmitter gamma-aminobutyric acid, alongside higher expression of genes associated with glial (e.g., astrocytes) and immune (e.g., microglia) cells, correlating with higher numbers of these cells in post-mortem brain tissue.
 Genes associated with variation in the mTOR signaling pathway, which is involved in cell growth and survival, are also under investigation.
-Some hypotheses from evolutionary psychiatry propose that certain autism-associated genes may persist due to their links to traits such as intelligence, systematizing abilities, or innovation.
+Some hypotheses in evolutionary psychiatry suggest that autism-associated genes may persist because of proposed links to traits such as intelligence, systematizing abilities, or innovation.

 If parents have one autistic child, the chance of having a second autistic child ranges from 7% to 20%.
 Though autism is highly heritable, many autistic people have only non-autistic family members.
 In some cases, this may be explained by de novo structural variations—such as deletions, duplications, or inversions—that arise spontaneously during meiosis and are not present in the parents' genomes.
 The likelihood of being autistic is greater with older fathers than with older mothers; two potential explanations are the known increase in the number of mutations in older sperm and the hypothesis that men marry later if they carry a genetic predisposition and show some signs of autism.